AqwamCreates/DataPredict/docs/API/Models/AsynchronousAdvantageActorCritic.md

 * totalNumberOfReinforcementsToUpdateMainModel: The required total number of reinforce() function call from all child models to update the main model.

+* actionSelectionFunction: The function on how to choose an action.
+Available options are:

+    * Maximum (Default)

+    * Sample (Requires the outputs to be in normal distribution format)

 #### Returns:

 * ModelObject: The generated model object.